-29/09/1900 – Kilsyth Chronicle – Interdict Action by Mr James Dobbie, Iron Founder , Banknock and Mr John S Street, Brick manufacturer, Banknock (Near Falkirk).
-Both had agreed to build a mutually beneficial railway on their lands but Mr Dobbie claimed that Mr Street had taken advantageous of this situation and used further land of Mr Dobbies for his own use with regards his brickmaking business.
+29/09/1900 – Kilsyth Chronicle – Interdict Action by Mr James Dobbie, iron founder, Banknock and Mr John S Street, Brick manufacturer, Banknock (Near Falkirk).
+Both had agreed to build a mutually beneficial railway on their lands but Mr Dobbie claimed that Mr Street had taken advantage of this situation and used further land of Mr Dobbies for his own use with regards to his brickmaking business.
 The court agreed.

-26/12/1900 – Kirkintilloch Herald – A Stirlingshire coalmaster and his siding – In the Court of Session last Friday, evidence was led before the Railway and Canal Commissioners in an action at the instance of John Shepherd Street, coalmaster and fire brick manufacturer, Burnbank Colliery, Hollandbush, Stirling, against the Kilsyth and Bonnybridge Railway Company, the Caledonian Railway Company, and the North British Railway Company, for a order enjoining the Companies to restore the connection between the applicants siding and the Companies’ railway, and, to afford, according to their powers, all reasonable facilities in the receiving and forwarding of his traffic upon the Company’s’ railway at or near Banknock Station.
-The applicant claims as damages a sum equal to £10 per day from 27th November, 1899, till his siding connection shall be restored.
-In November, 1899, the applicant made a slight deviation of the line which lay entirely within his own property, and on the 27th November a gate was put across the entrance of the siding.
-The respondents maintained the applicants deviated from the original plan fixed under agreement, and the result was to make the siding difficult and dangerous to work.
+26/12/1900 – Kirkintilloch Herald – A Stirlingshire coalmaster and his siding – In the Court of Session last Friday, evidence was led before the Railway and Canal Commissioners in an action at the instance of John Shepherd Street, coalmaster and fire brick manufacturer, Burnbank Colliery, Hollandbush, Stirling, against the Kilsyth and Bonnybridge Railway Company, the Caledonian Railway Company, and the North British Railway Company, for an order enjoining the Companies to restore the connection between the applicants siding and the Companies’ railway, and, to afford, according to their powers, all reasonable facilities in the receiving and forwarding of his traffic upon the Company’s railway at or near Banknock Station.
+The applicant claims as damages a sum equal to £10 per day from 27th November 1899, till his siding connection, shall be restored.
+In November 1899, the applicant made a slight deviation of the line which lay entirely within his own property, and on the 27th November, a gate was put across the entrance of the siding.
+The respondents maintained the applicants deviated from the original plan fixed under the agreement, and the result was to make the siding difficult and dangerous to work.
 They consequently refused to work it until it was restored to its former state.
 After several witnesses had been examined the parties agreed that the engineers should consider what alteration of the levels was necessary to make the siding safe, and the Court agreed that the matter-although in all probability no more would be heard of the case-might be mentioned at the next sitting of the Commission.

-Below – 24/02/1911 – Kilsyth Chronicle – Boy admonished for stealing a piece of wood from Banknock Brickworks as “….the place was all broken and the tiles were off”…
+Below – 24/02/1911 – Kilsyth Chronicle – Boy admonished for stealing a piece of wood from Banknock Brickworks as “… The place was all broken and the tiles were off”…

 Below – 1913 – Banknock – Colliery site.

-09/08/1933 – Kirkintilloch Herald – Brickmaking at Banknock – New industry in the district – Cnnerton Brick Company Limited erect new brickworks (Note – SBH These were erected on the site of the old Banknock brickworks)
+09/08/1933 – Kirkintilloch Herald – Brickmaking at Banknock – New industry in the district – Cannerton Brick Company Limited erect new brickworks.